Emberr/schoolwork/README.md

 # My Schoolwork
-All the projects/coding i have dont in school or for school.
+All the projects/coding i have done in school or for school.